AirshipCMS/Docs/15-Collection-Show-Template.md

 ### `related_items`

-For more information about these properties and their available fields, check out the [Collection Item Properties](/documentation/view/collection-item-properties) docs.
+For more information about these properties, their available fields, and other general properties, check out the [Collection Item Properties](/documentation/view/collection-item-properties) docs.

 ---